Dansby Swanson Player Props: Cubs vs. Padres

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Dansby Swanson?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Dansby Swanson At The Plate

-- Swanson has 12 doubles, two triples, five home runs and 31 walks while hitting .265.
+- Swanson has an OPS of .801, fueled by an OBP of .368 and a team-best slugging percentage of .433 this season.

-- Among qualified hitters in MLB, his batting average ranks 69th, his on-base percentage ranks 33rd, and he is 94th in the league in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 52nd, his on-base percentage ranks 26th, and he is 85th in the league in slugging.

-- Swanson has picked up a hit in 32 of 54 games this season, with multiple hits 16 times.

-- Swanson has picked up an RBI in 29.6% of his games this season, with two or more RBI in 11.1% of his games.
-He has also plated three or more runs in one contest.
+- In 17 games this year (30.9%), Swanson has picked up an RBI, and in six of those games (10.9%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 21 games this season (38.9%), including multiple runs in six games.
+- In 40.0% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (10.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.